 If you’re under 25 you are seen as ‘high risk’ for motor insurance.
-Unfortunately, as well as being inexperienced, younger drivers are seen as bigger risk takers (or less risk adverse as it is sometimes known).
+Unfortunately, as well as being inexperienced, younger drivers are seen as bigger risk-takers (or less risk-averse as it is sometimes known).
 While fewer than 7 percent of drivers are under 25, they are implicated in a quarter of all road traffic accidents.
 And if you’re a driver aged between 16 to 19, the crash risk is quadrupled from older, more experienced car users.

 As well as higher premiums, your under-25 insurance policy often comes with other restrictions.
 Most insurance policies say that you’ll need to be 18 and have a full, clean British or European driving licence for at least 12 months before being considered for insurance.
 There are some insurance companies who restrict the age to 22-year-olds due to the risk.